 The weather varies across SLO CAL, so it’s always a good idea to pack a light jacket as temperatures cool in the evening.
 During the day, you can expect a warmer climate in Paso Robles and cooler in Edna Valley and Arroyo Grande Valley, so dress accordingly.

 Face coverings are required in line with the state mandate, so don’t forget to bring your mask!
 You won’t need it once you’re seated and sipping on SLO CAL’s finest, but if you need to get up for any reason, be sure to put it back on.

 Practice social distancing

-When visiting SLO CAL wineries, maintain a 6 feet distance from anyone outside of your party.
+When visiting SLO CAL wineries, maintain six feet of distance from anyone outside of your party.